An Exciting Family Adventure With Odysseus

-The tale of Odysseus, known to the ancient Romans as Ulysses, tells us how he fights to find his way back home after the long and brutal Trojan War, having to endure harrowing ordeals and adventures, and come to terms with devastating losses.
+The tale of Odysseus, known to the ancient Romans as Ulysses, tells us how he fights to find his way back home after the long and brutal Trojan War, having to endure harrowing ordeals and adventures and come to terms with devastating losses.

 Be King of Ithaca for a day

 Situated in the Ionian sea, the beautiful island of Ithaca was where Odysseus reigned in Ancient Greek times.
-From the island, he started a quest to Troy to rescue his wife Penelope’s cousin Helen from the grasp of the prince of Troy, then returned some 10 years lately.
+From the island, he started a quest to Troy to rescue his wife Penelope’s cousin Helen from the grasp of the prince of Troy, then returned some 10 years later.
 According to mythology, Ithaca was named after Ithacus’, son of the sea-god Poseidon or Ithaca’s, the sun of a Kefalonian king who settled there.

-For a little history, head to Homer’s School, an archeological site where you can immerse yourselves into the ancient Greek world and charming 3000 year old ruins.
+For a little history, head to Homer’s School, an archeological site where you can immerse yourselves into the ancient Greek world and charming 3,000-year-old ruins.
 After your educational trips, you can sit back, relax and soak up the atmosphere of modern Greek culture.

-Experience what it is like to be shipwrecked
+Experience what it is like to be shipwrecked in Corfu

 Upon his return, the Phaeacian ship is turned to stone by Poseidon, still enraged because Odysseus’ men had blinded Poseidon’s son the Cyclops, in revenge for the Phaeacians helping Odysseus.

-You can walk forward into more modern history as you visit archeological sites, such as Palaeopolis and ancient churches and monasteries that give Corfu it’s laid back, spiritual feel.
+You can walk forward into more modern history as you visit archeological sites, such as Palaeopolis and ancient churches and monasteries that give Corfu its laid-back spiritual feel.

-Follow in a true god’s footsteps
+Follow in a true god’s footsteps in Sparta

 Visit the remains of ancient Sparta and relive the history of Ancient Greece, where Achilles and Odysseus battled to become the most renowned gods of the land.
 Situated in the Laconia region, Sparta was built on the banks of the Evrotas River, which provided water and acted as a natural fortress that protected its inhabitants.